-- The Entry Age Normal actuarial cost method was used. - Change in discount rate from 7.20% to 7.00% as of December 31, 2017, with direct-rate smoothing of the change in the employer contributions rate over a three-year period. - Salary increases are assumed to be 3.50%-8.10% which includes 3.5% inflation and productivity factor. - Investment expected rate of return is 7.00% net of pension plan investment expense, including inflation. - No cost-of-living adjustments granted. - Mortality tables vary by age, gender, employee group, and health status.
+- The Entry Age Normal actuarial cost method was used to determine liabilities and funding requirements. - Change in discount rate from 7.20% to 7.00% as of December 31, 2018, with direct-rate smoothing of the change in the employer contributions rate over a three-year period. - Salary increases are assumed to be 3.50%-8.10% which includes 3.5% inflation and productivity factor. - Investment expected rate of return is 7.00% net of pension plan investment expense, including inflation. - No cost-of-living adjustments granted. - Mortality tables vary by age, gender, employee group, and health status.
 The current mortality rates are based on published tables and based on studies that cover significant portions of the U.S. population.
 The mortality rates also contain a provision to reflect future mortality improvements.